legop3/notes/current/anatomies/central nervous system.md

   - cerebrum
     - largest part of the brain
     - two cerebral hemispheres
+    - contains the lobes
-    - the higher brain - personality, thought, learning, memory
+    - the higher brain - personality, thought, learning, memory, language
     - longitudinal fissure divides the cerebral hemispheres
     - transverse fissure divides cerebrum and cerebellum
     - gyri - wrinkles, ridges of tissues, gyrus sincular
-    - sulci - grooves in between ridges
+    - sulci - grooves in between ridges, sulcus singular
     - cerebral cortex
       - outer part of cerebrum
       - gray matter
-        - gray because it contains cell bodies
+        - gray because it contains cell bodies and dendrites
       - organized into 4 lobes
         - frontal lobe
           - at the front of the brain
           - prefrontal cortex - cognitive functions
           - motor cortex - controls skeletal muscles
-          - broca's area - motor speech
+          - broca's area - motor speech, broca = broken speech
         - parietal lobe
           - at the top rear of the brain
           - general sensory area - from skin and skeletal muscles